backdrop-contrib/transliteration/README.txt

-/* $Id$ */
+﻿/* $Id$ */

 -- SUMMARY --

-The purpose of this module is to provide a central transliteration service for other Drupal modules, as well as sanitizing the file names when uploading new files.
+The purpose of this module is to provide a central transliteration service for other Drupal modules, as well as sanitizing file names while uploading new files.

 For a full description visit the project page: